Indigenous coalition goes head-to-head against oil giants to build Alberta carbon capture complex | CBC News

 The Alberta government's process to permit the develop of carbon capture facilities comes at a time of increased excitement and concern about the technology.
 Proponents see carbon capture as one of the tools to lower emissions from various industrial sectors that are contributing to climate change and difficult to decarbonize.

-Meanwhile, critics often suggest the invest would be better spent on renewable or other low-carbon forms of energy.
+Meanwhile, critics often suggest the investment would be better spent on renewable or other low-carbon forms of energy.
 They also say carbon capture facilities could create perverse incentives, which could make it more difficult for the world to transition away from fossil fuels.

 Currently, the federal government is developing an investment tax credit to incentivize more CCS construction to help reduce the country's emissions.